Digressive/Office-Update/README.md

 * This utility will check for and download update files for Office 365 and Office 2019.
 * It can be configured to remove old update files.
 * It can be configured to create and e-mail a log file.
+* The utility requires the Office Deployment Tool [a free download available here.](https://www.microsoft.com/en-us/download/details.aspx?id=49117)
+* The utility requires at least PowerShell 5.0.
 * This utility has been tested on Windows 10, Windows Server 2016 and Windows Server 2019 and updating Office 2019 and 365 installations.

+### Folder Structure

+This utility requires a specific folder structure in order to operate, it expects the Office Deployment Tool and the configuration xml file to be in the same folder.
+Additionally, the source path of the Office installation files in the configuration xml file should be set to the same location.
+For example:

+* Office Deployment Tool location: \\\server\share\Office-365-x64\setup.exe
+* Configuration xml file location: \\\server\share\Office-365-x64\config-2019-x64.xml
+* Source path in the configuration xml file: \\\server\share\Office-365-x64

+This configuration will result in the Office update files being downloaded and stored in: \\\server\share\Office-2019-x64\Office\Data.

 ### Generating A Password File